jenkinsci/hyper-slaves-plugin/README.md

 If job failed, please check the following log:
 - Check the “Console Output” in “Build history” of Job
 - Check the Node log
-- Check the Hyper_ container log by execute “hyper logs <container_id>”
+- Check the Hyper.sh container log by execute “hyper logs <container_id>”

 ### Example